fullstack-development/developers-roadmap/frontend/junior-2/react.md

    * Why is it best to use refs sparingly?
 * Controlled and uncontrolled components
    * What are they?
 How do the interact with input controls?
-   * How do you set an default value for an input in an uncontrolled component?
+   * How do you set a default value for an input in an uncontrolled component?
 * What is context?
 In what situations may it be useful?
 * Portals
    * What are they?
 What are they for?
 How do you use them?